Rabadaz/Gammazon-Vaadin-App/Readme.md

 ### Database
 This Solution needs a Connection to an PostgreSQL Database.
 In development a Docker Container was used to connect to this Database (in case anyone wonders why there are Credentials checked in).
-To change the Database connection you have to edit the **application.propoerties** file.
+To change the Database connection you have to edit the **application.properties** file.

 ### Java
-2. To start this Application it is required to have Java-15 and Maven installed.
+To start this Application it is required to have Java-15 and Maven installed.

 If these Requirements are satisfied run: